danpovey/torch_iterative_sampling/torch_sampling/NOTES.md

  # Some notes on knowledge-bank lookup

 This is a sampling operation intended for use in an efficient "knowledge-bank lookup" operation for neural nets.
-The knowledg bank is part of the neural net's parameters; we avoid using the term "memory" because "memory" generally refers to previous items in a stream rather than model parameters.
+The knowledge bank is part of the neural net's parameters; we avoid using the term "memory" because "memory" generally refers to previous items in a stream rather than model parameters.

-Here's an example of how we can fairly efficiently access a large knowledge bank.
+Defining some dimensions with example numbers:

- ## Defining some dimensions with example numbers:
+ - M (e.g. 128): size of each softmax input used to access the knowledge bank (must be a power of 2, for implementation reasons to do with RandomReorder() see below

- M (e.g. 128): size of each softmax input used to access
+ - N (e.g. 2): number of softmaxes; should be >1 but quite small, e.g. 2, 3 or 4,
-           the knowledge bank (must be a power of 2, for implementation reasons to do with RandomReorder() see below N (e.g. 2): number of softmaxes; should be >1 but quite small, e.g. 2, 3 or 4, because the  "knowledge bank" has M^N entries, each of size D.
+   because the  "knowledge bank" has M^N entries, each of size D.
- K (e.g. 4): first number of samples
+ - K (e.g. 4): first number of samples
- L (e.g. 4): second number of samples
+ - L (e.g. 4): second number of samples
- D (e.g. 256): feature dimension at output of knowledge lookup
+ - D (e.g. 256): feature dimension at output of knowledge lookup

   ## Knowledge-bank operation:

-  The input would be a tensor of size (*, N, M), e.g.  (*, 2, 128), where "*" might be the sequence or batch dimension.
+  The input would be a tensor of size `(*, N, M)`, e.g. `(*, 2, 128)`, where `*` might be the sequence or batch dimension or dimensions.
 This is to be interpreted, for each lookup operation, as 2 normalized probabilities or log-probabilities of dimension 128.
-For exposition purposes, assume the input represents probabilities.
+For exposition purposes, assume the input represents probabilities, not log-probs.

   We interpret this as 2 logits of dimension 128; we put that through a softmax and interpret the result as a distribution (one that happens to factorize) over